ezhenrik/sematia/sematia/static/docs/how_to_use.rst

     - taking the “Canonical URI” and adding “/source” behind it, **or**
     - going down to “DDbDP transcription” in the PN page of the document and clicking the [xml] and then copying the URL.
 You can simply paste the address into the box in Sematia.
 #. **Sematia creates automatically three layers** of the document you imported: original, standard and variation layers (see below what they mean).
 Moreover, the text is divided into parts according to the handshifts.
-To expand the view of your imported document (i.e to see the layer options), click anywhere on the box of the imported text, except the title itself (if you click the title, you will see the source xml of the document like in the PN).
+To expand the view of your imported document (i.e to see the layer options), click the plus symbol.
 #.
 When you **select a layer of your document** (click the buttons “original” or “standard”), you see the list of EpiDoc XML elements present in the current text and the color codes show how they are shown in the Transcript.
 The transcript is the same in both layers and you have the possibility to edit the layer text (e.g. if there are two or more options given in the apparatus of the text in the Papyrological Navigator, you can choose the one you want with the slider and it changes the text in the Plain text view).
 The Plain text is the form which is taken to the annotation environment.
 The layers have the following features:

     - :underline:`Original` layer gives you the text as it is preserved in the original papyrus, that is, the abbreviations are not resolved (simply marked with a dummy marker “A”), supplied text is omitted (marked with dummy “SU”), the forms written in the papyrus are included (not the regularized forms).
 The unclear letters (underdot) are included as “certain” letters, so, if you hesitate with some underdotted letters, you can decide not to annotate those words.
 It is always advisable to keep the Papyrological Navigator page open as well when working with a text!
     - The :underline:`standard` layer gives the text in the form the editor has interpreted it (i.e. according to the Papyrological Navigator, where later corrections may also be available): the abbreviated words are expanded, the supplied text is included, as are regularized spellings.
 If the editor has not supplied anything in a *lacuna*, the gap is marked with G.
     - The :underline:`variation` layer is based on the original layer.
 This feature is still under development and there is no need to worry about it for the time being.
 #. **Export the layer text to the annotation framework.** Click the paper plane icon on the right side of Plain text.
-This transports the layer text into the Arethusa annotation service in `Perseids Platform <http://sites.tufts.edu/perseids/>`_ (you need to have your own account there).
+This transports the layer text into the Arethusa annotation service in `Perseids Platform <http://sites.tufts.edu/perseids/>`_ (you need to have your own account there.
+If you are not signed in when you export a text from Sematia, Perseids will ask you to sign in at this point).
 #.
-After you have annotated the text, **import your treebank to Sematia**.
-You first need to “Download Copy” in Arethusa, which saves your treebank to your computer.
-In Sematia, click ”Upload treebank” in the layer you want to attach the treebank with, browse for the copy you downloaded from Arethusa and select it.
+After you have annotated the text, submit it to the Sematia board in Perseids (Overview).
+You can add comments and questions at this stage, or (concernig a selected word) earlier in Arethusa via comment tab.
+The board either sends it back for revisions with comments or accepts it.
+After finalization by the board,  the treebank will be saved to the GitHub repository and it will automatically be imported to Sematia and attached to the layer it originated from.
+It will also stay in your Perseids account as Archived and  Committed.
 #.
 If you wish to **discuss** some matters concerning your layers or treebanks, the envelope icon takes you to the discussion mode (everyone who signs in can see the discussion, but only admin and the owner(s) of the document can take part).
 If the icon is black, there is no discussion, if it is transparent, there is discussion.

 .. rubric:: Metadata

 The **date** and **provenance** of each document are taken automatically from the PN (HGV) during the import process.

-For each **hand** (i.e. “act of writing”) you can add metadata about the handwriting, the writer / author and text type.
+For each **hand** (i.e. “act of writing”) you can add metadata (the cogwheel icon) about the handwriting, the writer / author, scribal official, text type and addressee.

-In the expanded view of a document, you see either a number 1 with three layers, or several consecutive numbers, if there are several hands in one papyrus.
-Under the number is a cogwheel icon which opens up a window where metadata can be inserted.

 The idea is to add info, if it exists.
 Otherwise, leave blank.

 **Handwriting**
     - You can write a :underline:`description of the hand as it is in the edition`, be it editio princeps or later editions or paleographical handbooks.